danreuben/ironsworn-obsidian-template/README.md

 The majority of the work here was done by others.
 I am but a humble curator.
 The included oracle files are modified from the work of [grimborg](https://github.com/grimborg/obsidian-ironsworn).
 The Ironsworn moves and assets files are converted from the work done by [rsek](https://github.com/rsek/datasworn) for compatiablity with Obsidian.
 I wrote the included css snippet to give the journal a more conversational feel.
 Not everyone role plays solo ttrpgs, but I do.
 Enable them if you wish.

-This package also includes a handfull of Obsidian community plugins preconfigured to assist you through playing Ironsworn.
+This package also includes a handfull of Obsidian community plugins to assist you through playing Ironsworn.
 Use at your own risk.
 I have provided links to all resources used below if you prefer the hands on approach.

 ## App and plugin links